Onboard Google Cloud Projects

 Any changes to projects in an onboarded Google Cloud folder or organization will automatically sync with ACE once every hour.

-Note: For more information about the GCP onboarding script, see Inside the Google Onboarding Script.
+Note: For more information about the GCP onboarding script, see Inside the GCP Onboarding Script.

 Before you start